API documentation

 This function draws the

-function the image isn't actually loaded yet.
+function the image isn't loaded yet.
 Therefore when the image IS loaded, the RGraph

-so that the image is painted on to the canvas.File: RGraph.common.core.js
+so that the image is painted onto the canvas

 (null) RGraph.AJAX(url, callback)